JamesPImes/pyTRS/readme.md

 ## Upcoming / TODO
-pyTRS is nearly ready for a `v1.0.0 ` release.
+`pyTRS` is nearly ready for a `v1.0.0 ` release.
+I'm hoping to have one out before the end of 2020.
 At this point, I'm mostly cleaning up a few comments and working on a clean output of the documentation (although docstrings currently contain nearly complete documentation on their own -- so you can access all of it with Python's `pydoc` module).

 ## Requirements

-Python 3.6+
+The pyTRS library itself is pure Python:

-*(NOTE: These programs were written and tested in Python version 3.8.2, but will probably work with all versions of Python more recent than 3.6.
-These programs have been tested in a Windows 10 environment; they have not been tested with macOS or Linux.)*
+* Python 3.6+

-The pyTRS library itself is pure Python.
+*(NOTE: `pyTRS` was written and tested in Python version 3.8.2, but is expected to work with all versions of Python more recent than 3.6.
+It's been tested in a Windows 10 environment; and has not been tested on macOS or Linux.
+I doubt any of the primary parsing functionality will struggle with other operating systems, but possibly some of the saving/loading/csv functionality might require some tweaking.
+I'd be interested in hearing any issues you run into.)*